North Pacific … A vast expanse of Waste!

 The abundance of ocean debris will influence the success, or otherwise, of “rafting communities” – those species that are specifically adapted to life on or around objects floating in the water.

-I wonder what these guys think, while gliding overhead, looking at the expanses of waste and debris building year upon year upon year?
+I wonder what these birds think, while gliding overhead, looking at the expanses of waste and debris building year upon year upon year?

 I think the next big question is: